geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

   else to play.

 I apologize for having explained end-game conditions for Tic Tac Toe.
-If you've serisously never played Tic Tac Toe, welcome to the game!
+If you've seriously never played Tic Tac Toe, welcome to the game!

 The actual annoying part about checking for three-in-a-row is writing the code to do it.
 Let's use what we know about for-loops and arrays to write